baileymcwhinnie/Catching-Z-s/README.md

 Python Programming Language
 Computer
 Mobile Phone
+Note: external code libraries are not needed as MakeCode Arcade contains internal libraries e.g. Inputs, Loops and some Advanced Extensions.

 # Features
-The aim of the game is to advance through each level by Catching Z's (the rewards) and avoiding enemies (sleep inhibitors) to reach the bed at the end of each level, signifying a good night sleep.
+The aim of the game is to advance through each level by Catching Z's (the rewards) and avoiding enemies (sleep inhibitors) to reach the bed at the end of each level, signifying a "good night sleep".
 In order to achieve this, the main features that I make use of are functions, conditional statements, boolean logics and others.

 # Set Up